Where to buy Ribbons in Malaysia

 Where to buy Ribbons in Petaling Jaya and Kuala Lumpur?

-The reason is that certain colours are highly-popular and may be out of stock, or a certain type or design is no longer in production.
+The reason is that specific colours are highly-popular and may be out of stock, or a particular type or design is no longer in production.

 Below is a list of where to buy ribbons in Malaysia;